And how to think differently. Your technical skills aren't the problem—it's how you think about marketing, money, and growth.

 Big businesses have budgets.
 Small businesses have focus.
 Focus beats budget in hyperlocal markets.

-You could be the best salon in Mumbai.
-But if no one knows you exist, you'll have 10 customers while the mediocre salon with great marketing has 100.
+You could be the best local business in your area.
+But if no one knows you exist, you'll have 10 customers while the mediocre business with great marketing has 100.

 You need both.